brain90/pspg/README.md

 * mouse is supported and used
 * ability to copy a selected range to the clipboard

+## Cell Editing

+pspg supports inline cell editing when connected to a PostgreSQL database.

+- Press 'E' to toggle edit mode.
+- In edit mode, navigate to a cell and press Enter to edit its value.
+- Press 'U' to undo the last change.
+- Press 'S' to save changes, which executes UPDATE statements on the database.
+- Changes are committed in a transaction; errors are displayed if the update fails.
+- The status bar shows "EDIT(n)" where n is the number of unsaved changes.

+Note: This feature requires a connection to the database and assumes the first column is the primary key named 'id'.
+Table name must be provided when saving.

 ## Installation and basic configuration

 The `pspg` can be simply installed from Debian (Ubuntu) repositories.
 RedHat (Fedora) repositories